-The Elara-I GNSS module comes pre-flashed, tested and ready-to-use out-of-the-box.
+The Elara-II GNSS module comes pre-flashed, tested and ready-to-use out-of-the-box.
 This chapter describes the steps to quickly build a prototype system and test the capabilities of the module.

-5.1 On-board GNSS antenna
+5.1 External GNSS antenna